solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 will always produce the same Merkle root.

 The final hash, called a _Merkle root_, is significantly smaller in size than all the original full data sets combined.
-This is why it's called "compression".
+This is why it’s called "compression".
-And it's this hash that's stored onchain.
+And it’s this hash that’s stored onchain.

 **Outlined below are the steps to this process, in order:**